 - Communication is Key

 Just like a soccer team needs to communicate with each other before, during, and after the play, you will need to communicate with your team as well.
-As a manger, you will have to pay close attention to what your team member’s communication styles are.
+As a manager, you will have to pay close attention to what your team member’s communication styles are.
 Not every team member will respond to the same kind of stimulus, so as the team leader it is your job to determine what kind of communication stimuli is needed for each individual.

 This will allow for you to handle conflict on your team in an efficient and productive way.
 Being able to decode your team’s communication style, will also give you the right tools to handle conflict when it comes.
 Every team, including great soccer teams, will have conflict.
 It is your job as a manager to mediate between your team members, so you can turn a bad situation into a productive one.